jmourabarbosa/jmourabarbosa.github.io/_pages/research.md

 To address this question, we trained recurrent neural networks (RNN) with back-propagation on a similar task and found that the relevant and irrelevant stimuli were equally represented, similar to A1.
 We reverse-engineered the mechanism employed by these networks, predicting that different populations that selectively integrate the relevant stimuli can be identified by different context-specific activity during the pre-stimulus period.
 In line with these predictions, we found two distinct populations in A1, each discriminating more strongly the relevant go-stimuli in its preferred context.
 Finally, we built a multi-area RNN in which decision and context was communicated feedforward and feedback, respectively, through fixed channels, inspired by the communication subspace hypothesis.

-See [this short talk at COSYNE](https://youtu.be/PH7hptJoZpA) about the otherwise unpubished project (note: back then, only about A1 and overall outdated).
+See this [talk at WWNeurise](https://www.crowdcast.io/e/wwneurise/39) or read our [preprint](https://www.biorxiv.org/content/10.1101/2022.07.21.500962v2) to know more about this line of research.

 <img src="../images/multi_area.png"/>